Australian Student Visa

 Do I need Overseas Student Health Cover (OSHC)?

-Yes, it is compulsory by law to show evidence of OSHC when apply for an Australian student visa.
+Yes, it is compulsory by law to show evidence of OSHC when applying for an Australian student visa.

 Can I change or modify my program after initial enrolment?